hashgraph/did-method/did-method-specification.md

 ### Update
 A DID document is updated within the appnet by sending a `ConsensusSubmitMessage` transaction to Hedera node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
-- `message` - a JSON DID message described above with `didOperation` set to `createOrUpdate`
+- `message` - a JSON DID message described above with `didOperation` set to `update`

 ### Delete (Revoke)
-A DID document is created within the appnet by sending a `ConsensusSubmitMessage` transaction to Hedera node.
+A DID document is deleted within the appnet by sending a `ConsensusSubmitMessage` transaction to Hedera node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message described above with `didOperation` set to `delete`